-AN INCLUSIVE COMMUNITY

-Our Sixth Form community prides itself on being a welcoming, warm, and inclusive environment where students from diverse backgrounds come together to learn and grow.
+AN INCLUSIVE COMMUNITY Our Sixth Form community prides itself on being a welcoming, warm, and inclusive environment where students from diverse backgrounds come together to learn and grow.
 With an international flavour, our community represents a rich tapestry of cultures, languages, and experiences.
 We celebrate this diversity and believe it enhances the educational experience for all our students.
 This diverse community prepares our students for a globalised world and helps them develop into well-rounded, empathetic individuals.
 Our Year 12 consists of a combination of existing students, who are continuing at the school for A Level studies, and new students who are joining us for the first time.
 This distribution is almost evenly split, with nearly 50% of the cohort joining the community at Year 12, both as Full Boarders and as Non-Boarders.

 SUBJECT ENTRY CRITERIA ADDITIONAL NOTES Sixth Form Entry Criteria - 5 GCSEs at Grade 4-9 including Maths and English.
 Students who do not secure a Grade 4 In GCSE English and Maths will be able to retake those alongside their chosen Sixth Form courses.
-Accountancy General Sixth Form Entry Art and Design Grade 5 in GCSE Art & Design (if studied) Biology Grade 7 in GCSE Biology or 7/7 in Double Award Science and 6 in GCSE Mathematics Business Studies A Merit or grade 5 in GCSE Business Studies (if studied) and 5 in both GCSE English and Mathematics No requirement to have studied Business previously.
-Cannot be studied with Economics Chemistry Grade 7 in GCSE Chemistry or 7/7 in Double Award Science and 6 in GCSE Mathematics Computing Grade 5 in GCSE Computing or ICT (if studied) and 6 in GCSE Mathematics No requirement to have studied Computing previously DT - Product Design Grade 5 in GCSE Product Design or Art Drama and Theatre Studies Grade 5 in GCSE Drama Economics Grade 6 in GCSE Mathematics and Grade 5 in English Language or English Literature No requirement to have studied Economics previously.
-Cannot be studied with Business English Literature Grade 6 in GCSE English Literature and 6 in GCSE English Language Environmental Science General Sixth Form Entry French Grade 6 in GCSE French Geography Grade 6 in GCSE Geography
+1 Accountancy Grade 5 in GCSE Mathematics and Grade 5 in GCSE English Language Art and Design Grade 5 in GCSE Art & Design (if studied) Biology Grade 7 in GCSE Biology or 7/7 in Double Award Science and 6 in GCSE Mathematics Business Studies A Merit or grade 5 in GCSE Business Studies (if studied) and 5 in both GCSE English and Mathematics No requirement to have studied Business previously.
+Cannot be studied with Economics Chemistry Grade 7 in GCSE Chemistry or 7/7 in Double Award Science and 6 in GCSE Mathematics Computing Grade 5 in GCSE Computing or ICT (if studied) and 6 in GCSE Mathematics No requirement to have studied Computing previously DT - Product Design Grade 5 in GCSE Product Design or Art Drama and Theatre Studies Grade 5 in GCSE Drama Economics Grade 6 in GCSE Mathematics and English Language No requirement to have studied Economics previously.
+Cannot be studied with Business English Literature Grade 6 in GCSE English Literature and 6 in GCSE English Language Environmental Science Grade 5s in GCSE Separate Sciences or 5/5 in Double Award Science and Grade 5 in GCSE English French Grade 6 in GCSE French Geography Grade 6 in GCSE Geography

-SUBJECT ENTRY CRITERIA ADDITIONAL NOTES

-History Grade 6 in GCSE History

-Mathematics Grade 7 in GCSE Mathematics

-Mathematics - Further Grade 8 in GCSE Mathematics A Level Maths should be studied alongside Further Maths

-Media Studies General Sixth Form Entry

-Music Grade 6 in GCSE Music Professional vocal or instrumental tuition taken

-Photography General Entry Criteria

-Physics Grade 7 in GCSE Physics or 7/7 in Double Award Science and 7 in GCSE Mathematics

-Psychology Grade 5 in any GCSE Science

-Sociology General Sixth Form Entry

-Spanish Grade 6 in GCSE Spanish

-Physical Education GCSE PE Grade 6 and 6/6 in Double Award Science or 6 in GCSE Biology

-International Level 2 qualifications will be matched to UK GCSEs using NARIC.
+SUBJECT ENTRY CRITERIA ADDITIONAL NOTES History Grade 6 in GCSE History Mathematics Grade 7 in GCSE Mathematics Mathematics - Further Grade 8 in GCSE Mathematics A Level Maths should be studied alongside Further Maths Media Studies General Entry Criteria, including grade 4 in GCSE English Music Grade 6 in GCSE Music Professional vocal or instrumental tuition taken Photography General Entry Criteria Physics Grade 7 in GCSE Physics or 7/7 in Double Award Science and 7 in GCSE Mathematics Politics Grade 6 in GCSE English Literature or Grade 6 in GCSE History Psychology Grade 6 in any GCSE Science Sociology Grade 5 in GCSE English or in GCSE History Spanish Grade 6 in GCSE Spanish Physical Education GCSE PE Grade 6 and 6/6 in Double Award Science or 6 in GCSE Biology International Level 2 qualifications will be matched to UK GCSEs using NARIC.
 Equivalent grades will be used as entry criteria.
 A subject will only be considered viable to run if there are sufficient numbers of students wishing to take the subject.